canigetyourwhatwhat/pdf_generater/README.md

 ## Directory explanation
+- bin: It contains the binary file to generate PDF.
 - examples: It contains the examples of the input XML.
-- models: It contains the struct of the input XML.
+- models: It contains the struct after parsing input XML.
 - services: It contains the business logic to generate HTML and PDF